HealthX-Lab/MedCLIP-SAMv2/README.md

 bash zeroshot.sh <path/to/dataset>
 ```
 You can change the settings by specifying which CLIP model you want to use, the post-processing algorithm, the SAM model and the type of visual prompts to use (boxes/points/both).

+The text prompts we used can be found [here](https://github.com/HealthX-Lab/MedCLIP-SAMv2/blob/main/saliency_maps/text_prompts.py).

 ### Weakly Supervised Segmentation